andifalk/secure-oauth2-oidc-workshop/README.md

 # OAuth 2.0 / OpenID Connect Workshop

 Authentication and authorization for Microservices with OAuth 2.0 (OAuth2) and OpenID Connect 1.0 (OIDC).
+This contains both, theory parts on all important concepts, and hands-on practice labs.

 __Table of Contents__